 Congratulations to the 2022 winners:

-2021 Theme & Winners: The power of language
+2021 Winners: The power of language

-This year, we asked high school students to tell us how languages shape people and cultures and the way we see things.
+In 2021, we asked high school students to tell us how languages shape people and cultures and the way we see things.
 We were curious to find out what students know about other cultures through language learning and if it changes their perception of their own culture.

 Congratulations to the 2021 winners: